SaadBenn/Go2Fit/RETROSPECTIVE.md

 been more evenly distributed, this would have lead to less stress being put on all the group members overall.
 Measurably this would have also been a success since the project velocity would have been greatly increased.
 More work being completed by having more members actively participate in the project.

+All things considered, the number of features completed by the active members of our group was impressive.
+When needed to be done certain members of our group stepped up and made up for the lack of effort by others.
+This project could have ended up being a disaster in more ways than one.
+But for the time allowed for each iteration, total work done in that time, and quality of the project, As a group I would consider the application to be successful.
+As it stands now, the application is at a good starting point and shows lots of potential to be further developed.
+We as a group consider that the idea behind the application show real potential to be successful in the real world if further developed and refined.